FNNDSC/pl-fshack/README.rst

 * ``mri_info``
 * ``mris_info``

 This plugin is meant to demonstrate some design patterns as well as providing some utility for running FreeSurfer within the context of ChRIS.
-It is not meant or intended to be a canonical FreeSurfer ChRIS plugin -- as explicitly indicated by the name, FreeSurfer "hack", ``fshack``.
+It is not meant nor intended to be a canonical FreeSurfer ChRIS plugin -- as explicitly indicated by the name, FreeSurfer "hack", ``fshack``.
 Colloquially, however, this plugin is also known as ``f-shack``.

 Thus, while some additional internal FreeSurfer apps might be exposed at the level of the plugin entry point, the intention with this plugin is *not* to necessarily expose *all* FreeSurfer applications.
 Arguably, more specific and more lightweight containers and/or ChRIS plugins might be more suitable for such pervasive fine-grained coverage.